 The sound of theatre organs is shaped by the space they are in.
 Often they lived in spacious movie palaces, where their sound could swirl around, reverberate, and mix.
 Pure sonic delight!
 A prime example of such a movie palace in NJ is the 3100 seat Landmark Loew's Jersey Theatre in Jersey City built in 1929.
-A group called Friends of the Loew's is renovating the theatre and GSTOS is installing a "Wonder Morton" theatre pipe organ, almost exactly like the one originally there.
+A group called Friends of the Loew's is renovating the theatre and GSTOS has installed a "Wonder Morton" theatre pipe organ, almost exactly like the one originally there.

 GSTOS Contact Information

 2nd Vice President,

 John C. Kaiser

 Become a member of GSTOS - Membership Info